 What is WordPress???

-This is the most important section of this entire post.
+This is the most important section of this post.
 WordPress is two distinctly different things and if I had known this when I created my first website, I would have done it very differently.
 From this point on, the word WordPress does not exist.
 There is only WordPress.org and WordPress.com.

 WordPress.org is free website building code that you will use to build your website.
 You will not touch or modify this code.
-In fact, you will never even see this code.
+In fact, you will likely never even see this code.
 Instead, you will see search boxes, text boxes and image boxes that you can drag and drop wherever you want.
 Remember, you do not need to know how to code to create a website.

 WordPress.com is a hosting platform that uses WordPress.org code.
 It is an expensive hosting platform compared to your other options on the Internet.
 The major problem with WordPress.com is that you cannot install plugins unless you pay for a business account which costs $300/year!